 Usually women only mature one egg a month.
 For IVF to have a good chance of success, multiple eggs must be obtained.
 Based on your age, diagnosis and history Dr. Stoelk will select a specific individualized protocol and dosage for you.
 There are three different medications (hormones) that help properly stimulate the ovaries.
-As strange as it may sound, the first one is Birth Control Pills.
-Birth Control Pills are often given for two reasons.
-First, they help regulate your cycle and secondly they decrease your risk of cyst formation that could delay your IVF start date.
-The second medication used is Leuprolide (Lupron.)
-Leuprolide inhibits the natural release of the eggs.
-This permits us to properly time the egg retrieval.
-Leuprolide is administered by subcutaneous injection and continues daily for approximately 2-3 weeks.
-Another IVF protocol uses either Cetrotide or Ganerelix instead of Leuprolide.
+As strange as it may sound the first one is birth control pills.
+Birth control pills are often given for two reasons.
+First, they help regulate your cycle and secondly, they decrease your risk of cyst formation that could delay your IVF start date.

-The third drug (hormone) used are the gonadotropins (Bravelle, Follistim, or Gonal F).
+The second hormone medications used are the gonadotropins (Follistim, Gonal F, Menopur, or micro HCG).
 These injections stimulate the ovaries to produce multiple mature eggs.
 Some of the common side effects to these hormones are mood swings, pelvic bloating and sometimes headaches, but there are never any lasting health problems.
-The usual duration of fertility drug administration is 8-11 days.
-Fertility drugs are administered subcutaneously (under the skin.)
+The usual duration of fertility drug administration is between 8 and 11 days.
+Fertility drugs are administered subcutaneously (under the skin).

-These fertility drugs all contain follicle stimulating hormone (FSH) the same hormone that is produced by the pituitary each month to stimulate egg growth and development.
+These fertility drugs all contain follicle stimulating hormone (FSH), the same hormone that is produced by the pituitary each month to stimulate egg growth and development.
 These injections provide levels of FSH much higher than what the pituitary would ordinarily release, thus stimulating many eggs.
-Initial response will be monitored every 2-3 days by blood Estradiol testing.
-As the follicle/eggs get closer to maturity, transvaginal ultrasounds will be performed as well.
-When these studies indicate optimal follicular development, the patient is administered an injection of HCG (Ovidrel, Pregnyl or Novarel) which triggers the eggs to undergo the final stages of maturation.
+Initial response will be monitored by blood Estradiol testing and transvaginal ultrasound.
+When these studies indicate optimal follicular development, the patient is administered an injection of HCG (Ovidrel, Pregnyl I or Novarel) which triggers the eggs to undergo the final stage of maturation.
 Egg retrieval is scheduled approximately 36 hours after the HCG injection.
 Two days after the egg retrieval, you will start progesterone supplementation.
 Progesterone is the hormone that is produced by the ovary after ovulation occurs and maintains the uterine lining.
 It promotes a good environment for the embryo to implant and grow.